 Consider making a $5 donation to help keep this campground in shape, but you will pay no fee for camping at Grandview Campground.
 This campground that does not accept reservations is the closest campground to the Ancient Bristlecone Pine Forest.

-Skiers and snowshoers often visit this site that is open year-round.
+Skiers and snowshoers often visit this site which is open year-round.
 While vault toilets are available, you will have to bring all your water with you.
 Once you arrive at these level sites, you can use the fire rings and pits to warm up.

 White Mountain Rd, Bishop, CA 93514

-- 23 camp sites
+- 23 campsites

 - First-come First-served